Nemo64/marco-zone/_posts/2020-08-14-shared-aurora-serverless-using-cloudformation.md

 3. Use the custom resource, that I'll show you later, to create the user with the secret.
    I also define the users privileges, so I can limit the user to the database we defined earlier.
    Feel free to create even more restricted user but remeber that any secret in the SecretManager costs 40 cents per month.
-4. Define Password rotation on that user, because we now easily can.
-   Just import it from the shared stack.

 So now, let's define the custom resource in the shared stack: